gamesbook/protograf/docs/source/card_deck_introduction.rst

 Card Command
 ------------

-A ``Card()`` command is used to specify the design for a card, or a range of cards.
+A ``Card()`` command is used, usually **many times** per script, to specify part of the design for a card, or a range of cards, in a deck.

-A card design typically uses shapes and text elements |dash| some of which may have already been defined.
+A card design typically makes use of various shapes and text elements |dash|
+some of which may have already been defined elsewhere in the script |dash| to both position and style the card's data.

-Patterns or designs can be used (or re-used) for single or multiple cards.
+Elements can be used (or re-used) for single or multiple cards.

 ..
 NOTE::